zkb2001/agv_a-_navigation/README.md

 - Comprehensive performance metrics
 - Machine learning integration for adaptive planning

-## Team

-This project was developed as part of CISC7201 Data Science Programming course.

 ## License

 This project is for educational purposes.

-## References

-- Hart, P. E., Nilsson, N. J., & Raphael, B. (1968).
-A formal basis for the heuristic determination of minimum cost paths.
-- Stern, R., et al. (2019).
-Multi-Agent Pathfinding: Definitions, Variants, and Benchmarks.

----

 For detailed analysis and visualizations, please refer to `project_report.ipynb`.